rdebath/mcchost/Readme.md

 Other Unix derived OS's should be possible if the dependancies (ZLib, LMDB) are available.
 Note if `pthread_mutex.c` fails to compile or gives the error `Lockfile "system/system.lock" failed with EINVAL`, add the option `PTHREAD=` or delete `pthread_mutex.c`, recompiled and try again.
 (For example FreeBSD's pthread locking does not work)

-If LMDB is not available (and disabled with `make DEFS='-DDISABLE_LMDB' LIBLMDB=`) certain command will fail to work correctly.
+If LMDB is not available (and disabled with `make DEFS='-DDISABLE_LMDB' LIBLMDB=`) certain commands will fail to work correctly.

-By default the server supports 10bit block numbers to reduce the uncompressed map size, and client memory allocation, this can be limited to 8 bits by the define `EIGHTBITMAP` add this in the `DEFS` variable in the form `make DEFS='-DEIGHTBITMAP'`.
+By default the server supports 10bit block numbers; to reduce the uncompressed map size, and client memory allocation, this can be limited to 8 bits by the define `EIGHTBITMAP` add this in the `DEFS` variable in the form `make DEFS='-DEIGHTBITMAP'`.

 <!--
 Normal